DistrictDataLabs/yellowbrick/docs/faq.rst

 Frequently Asked Questions
 ==========================

-Here are some of our frequently asked questions.
-If you have a question that is not captured here, please feel free to submit it on our `Google Groups Listserv <https://groups.google.com/forum/#!forum/yellowbrick>`_.
-This is an email list/forum that members of the community can join and respond to each other; you should be able to receive the quickest response here.
-Please also consider joining the group so you can respond to questions!
+Welcome to our frequently asked questions page.
+We're glad that you're using Yellowbrick!
+If your question is not captured here, please submit it to our `Google Groups Listserv <https://groups.google.com/forum/#!forum/yellowbrick>`_.
+This is an email list/forum that you, as a Yellowbrick user, can join and interact with other users to address and troubleshoot Yellowbrick issues.
+The Google Groups Listserv is where you should be able to receive the quickest response.
+We would welcome and encourage you to join the group so that you can respond to others' questions!
 You can also ask questions on `Stack Overflow <http://stackoverflow.com/questions/tagged/yellowbrick>`_ and tag them with "yellowbrick".
-Or you can add issues on GitHub.
-You can also tweet or direct message us on Twitter `@scikit_yb <https://twitter.com/scikit_yb>`_.
+Finally, you can add issues on GitHub and you can tweet or direct message us on Twitter `@scikit_yb <https://twitter.com/scikit_yb>`_.

 How can I change the size of a Yellowbrick plot?